 This Commons Library briefing paper provides an overview of key issues facing the NHS and social care services during the coronavirus (Covid-19) outbreak, and links to official UK and international guidance and data.
 It also lists other reliable sources of information in the health and social care sector, including comment from organisations representing patients, staff and service providers.
-First published on 7 April 2020, this briefing paper was last updated on 15 May 2020.
+This briefing paper was last updated on 13 July 2020.

 Download the full report

 This briefing brings together and summarises some of the key issues that Members have raised on behalf of their constituents around the impact of coronavirus on the health and care sectors.
 It is not intended to be a comprehensive list of all the available guidance, for the latest information you should refer to the coronavirus pages on the Gov.uk and NHS websites.
 The World Health Organisation provides information on the international situation.
 The latest scientific and technical advice and evidence provided to support government decision making in its response to Covid-19 pandemic can be found on the UK Government webpage, Scientific Advisory Group for Emergencies (SAGE).

 - Section 1 of this briefing links to key coronavirus guidance for health and social care from the Government, NHS and Public Health England, particularly information for people defined on medical grounds as extremely vulnerable from Covid-19.
 It also covers advice for specific service areas, specific patient and public groups, and advice for health and care professionals.
 This includes information on supporting mental health and wellbeing.